suzuki0430/ccusage-vscode-extension/README.md

 1. Display today's Claude Code usage cost in the status bar (e.g., "Today: $2.45")
 2. Update the display every 30 seconds
-3. Show a detailed breakdown when you click on the status bar item
+3. Show a detailed table with the last 7 days of usage when you click on the status bar item

 ### Commands